-This information will help you prepare for your percutaneous liver biopsy at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your percutaneous liver biopsy in the endoscopy unit at Memorial Sloan Kettering Cancer Center (MSK).
 During your liver biopsy, your doctor will use a needle to remove a sample of tissue from your liver.

 - Producing and secreting bile to digest fat

 - Helping the body use and store proteins and carbohydrates for energy

 - Helping with the storage of some vitamins